Dennis-H1/Function-Calling-LLMs/README.md

 2. Switch into the _master_ branch

+3. Optional: Create python virtual environment & activate it

-3. Install dependencies: pip install requirements.txt
+4. Install dependencies: pip install requirements.txt

-4. Set up the .env file with API_KEY=...
+5. Set up the .env file with API_KEY=...

 ### Usage

-##### Configuration:
+##### Configuration

 Before running any tests, we have to configure our benchmark pipeline.
-For that, navigate into the src > config folder.
+For that, navigate to the src > config folder.
 There, you can see three JSON files.
 The question_sets JSON contains all the questions and expected solutions for both use cases.
 The function_sets JSON contains all available functions grouped into function groups that provide all available functions and their descriptions to the test run.
 Finally, the test_config JSON contains the run configuration.
 We expect you to make changes here.
 You can specify the model or hyperparameters to use, or